Rengo-Labs/CasperLabs-Curve-DAO/README.md

 ## Deploying Fee Distributor contract manually

-If you need to deploy the `Fee Distributor` contract manually you need to pass some parameters.
+If you need to deploy the `Fee Distributor` contract manually you need to pass following parameters

+- chain-name : Name of casper chain to perform deployment on
+- node-address : Address of chain node to perform transactions
+- secret-key : Path to the account's secret key file (.pem)
+- session-path : Path to Curve-Dao wasm file (.wasm)
+- payment-amount : Gas amount in motes (unit) to perform wasm deployment
+- session-arg : Parameters for the contract initializer
+  - public_key : Deployer account's public key in hex
+  - voting_escrow : Voting escrow deployed contract package hash
+  - start_time : Epoch time for fee distribution to start
+  - token : Fee token deployed contract package hash (3CRV)
+  - admin : Admin account hash
+  - emergency_return : Specify address to transfer `_token` balance to if this contract if killed
+  - contract_name : Contract name for deployment

 Following is the command to deploy the `Fee Distributor contract`.

 ```bash
 sudo casper-client put-deploy \